★ BEST INVESTING TOOLS COMPARISON ★

 Can I export data from Investing.com and The Earnings Watcher?

-Investing.com includes a stock screener for finding investment ideas.
-The Earnings Watcher focuses on other analytical tools.
+Investing.com has a stock screener for surfacing ideas; The Earnings Watcher doesn't, and focuses its energy elsewhere.

 Can I track my portfolio with Investing.com or The Earnings Watcher?